CleanestMink126/Project1BruckerSteelman/reports/draft_final_report.md

 As can be seen in *Figure 3,* the percentage of nodes that cooperate after the system reaches a stable state is highly dependent on the initial proportion of cooperators, as well as the payoff.
 With a high payoff for successfully sent messages, the success will propagate, and even with a low initial proportion of cooperators, the system will eventually reach a state of mostly cooperation; the same goes for having a high initial proportion of cooperators.

-![The proportion of cooperators over time.](graphic3.png) **Figure 4.** The proportion of cooperators over time, with *N* = 1000, and *b* = 10 and 25.
+![The proportion of cooperators over time.](graphic3.png) **Figure 4.** The proportion of cooperators over time, with *N* = 1000, and *b* = 10 and 25, and *C0* ~= 0.7.

 *Figure 4* illustrates this property; with a higher payoff value, the time to converge on a state of high cooperation is faster.
 There is also a distinct grouping between the high and low proportions of cooperators, which indicates that the system tends to converge to either a cooperative or non-cooperative state.

 #### An Alternative System of Defecting